Benefits of Music Education

 • Bonding with their parent or caregiver

 The impact of music on children with physical, intellectual, or learning disabilities is astounding.
-Oftentimes, the benefits of music education are actually amplified in children with disabilities.
-Here are just a few examples.
+Oftentimes, the benefits of music education are amplified in children with disabilities.

 Music education is especially beneficial for deaf or hard of hearing (DHH) children.
 Music stimulates the areas of the brain, improving language development and literacy, building confidence in themselves and their voices, reinforcing inhibitory control and muscle memory, and much more.